tiffany352/RobloxComponentSystem/README.md

 A reference to the instance this component is attached to.

+#### `Maid Component.maid`

+A Maid pattern is embedded into every component.
+The basic idea is that you can hand things to the maid and it will automatically clean them up.

+Types of objects it can clean up:

+- `Instance`: Calls `Destroy()`.
+- `RBXScriptConnection`: Calls `Disconnect()`.
+- `table`: Tries to call `destroy()`.
+- `function`: Calls it.

+To provide things to the maid, you can either set it as a key, or you can use the `:give()` method.

+Setting the same key twice will clean up the previous thing that was in the slot.

+Anything may be used as a key as long as it wouldn't shadow a method on the Maid class itself.

 #### `string Component.className`

 The class name of the component, as passed to `extend()`.